-To preserve the confidentiality, integrity, and availability of college information, users accessing the college's networking infrastructure remotely must do so in accordance with these guidelines and all college policies, standards, and/or procedures regarding acceptable use of information resources.
-All college and non-college owned portable computing devices storing college data must also comply with the college's Wireless Access Guidelines.
+To preserve the confidentiality, integrity, and availability of college information, users accessing the college's networking infrastructure remotely must do so in accordance with these guidelines and all college policies, standards, and/or procedures regarding the TASB South Texas College Policy CR (LOCAL)-Information Technology.
+All college and non-college-owned portable computing devices storing college data must also comply with the college's Wireless Access Guidelines.